node-red/node-red.github.io/docs/api/index.md

 ### [Editor UI Widgets](ui)

-A set of jQuery widgets that can be used within a node's edit template.
+A set of jQuery widgets that can be used within a node's edit template. _Since 0.14_